makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

   * not completely unexpected finding: the model utilizes knowledge that humans wouldn’t consider as helpful
 * Breaking down by knowledge source, the ratio of clarifications
-  * XLNet performs worse on all measures.
+  * XLNet performs worse on all measures
   * ConceptNet’s clarifications are often judged as irrelevant likely because
     * limited to a very specific type of clarification (the relationship between a pair of terms)